charleskorn/docker-dev-env/international-transfers-service/README.md

 * Nothing is configurable (eg. port used for HTTP and database connection string are hard-coded)
 * The database schema is hardcoded into the database Docker container (ideally some kind of schema migrations system would be in place)
 * There are no consumer-driven contract tests in place
+* Many of the unit and integration tests are very simple, and many test cases are missing
+* Many things could be more efficient or done in a more maintainable way

+## Areas for improvement

+* At the moment, if one of the dependent services (eg. exchange-rate-service-fake) fails to start, the integration tests continue along anyway, which causes them to fail.

 ## Links